arph226/BAE305-SP25-Lab4/README.md

 # Test Procedures

+NOTE: For all test procedures, positive and negative power voltages were created by using 2 power supplies.
+We checked polarity of the power supplies before connecting the op-amps.
+We also measured all of the resistors and capacitors in the lab to make sure they were in tolerance as shown in Table 1 and 2.

 ## Part 1: Limits of Op Amps
 ### Step 1: Construct the Unity Gain Inverting Op Amp Circuit
-1. Assemble the inverting amplifier circuit as shown in the lab manual.
+1. Assemble the inverting amplifier circuit as shown in Figure 1.1.
+Drive the voltage divider with positive and negative voltage supplies
 2. Adjust the potentiometer to change input voltage (Vi) from -15V to +15V.
+We did not record exact input values, but it is recommended you do.
-3. Measure and record output voltage (Vo) for at least nine different input voltages.
+3. We measured and recorded output voltage (Vo) for at least nine different input voltages in the range listed above in Table 3.
 4. Plot Vo vs. Vi data, comparing experimental values to theoretical expectations.

 ### Step 2: Construct the Moderate Gain Inverting Op Amp Circuit
-1. Assemble the circuit as per Figure 3 in the lab manual.
+1. Assemble the circuit as per Figure 2.1 and 2.2 in the assembly procedures.
 2. Set the function generator to 100mV and 2 kHz.
 3. Connect the oscilloscope: Channel 1 to Vi, Channel 2 to Vo.
-4. Measure and record Vo, then calculate gain.
+4. Measure and record Vo and Vin by using the measurment feature on the oscilloscope.
+We used the measurement tool for more precise values.
-5. Compare measured gain with theoretical gain.
+5. Compare measured gain with theoretical gain calculated with the measured resistance values in Table 4.

 ### Step 3: Constructing the High-Gain Inverting Op Amp Circuit
-1. Assemble the circuit as per Figure 4 in the lab manual.
+1. Assemble the circuit as per Figure 3.1 in the assembly procedures.
 2. Set the function generator to 10mV and 2 kHz.
-3. Observe the waveform on the oscilloscope and compare input and output signals.
-4. Measure and record the gain of the circuit.
+3. Observe the waveform on the oscilloscope with channel 1 connected to Vi and channel 2 to Vo.
+We compared input and output signals to look at the symmetry of the waveform.
+4. We calculated experimental gain from measured Vo and Vin values using the same process as above and recorded in Table 5
-5. Compare theoretical vs. experimental gains for each circuit.
+5. We then compared theoretical vs. experimental gains for each circuit using measured resistance values.
-6. Discuss the maximum output voltage limits of Op Amps.
-7. Evaluate the symmetry of LM741 Op Amp performance in positive and negative regions.

 ## Part 2: Op Amps and Frequency Response

 ### Step 1: Construct a Voltage Follower
-1. Assemble the voltage follower circuit as per Figure 5.
+1. Assemble the voltage follower circuit as per Figure 4.1.
 2. Set the function generator to 1V amplitude and 2 kHz.
+3. Check to confirm input and output voltage were the same by looking at max measurment values on the oscilloscope
-3. Measure and compare Vi and Vo.
+4. Measure and compare Vi and Vo and calculate gain.
-4. Increase frequency until performance degradation is observed; record the frequency limit.
+5. To find the frequency limit we increased frequency until performance degradation is observed and recorded the limit in Table 6
-5. Estimate the gain of the circuit.

 ### Step 2: Construct an Integrating Op Amp Circuit
-1. Assemble the circuit as per Figure 6.
+1. Assemble the circuit as per Figure 5.1.
 2. Set the function generator to 1Vp-p and 4 kHz.
-3. Observe and document output waveforms for sine, square, and triangle wave inputs.
+3. Change the wave forms between sine, square, and triangular.
+Be sure to take pictures of the waveforms for reference.
+In order to get a good image we adjusted the sec/div knobs and other values until we created a clear image with both waves in range.
-4. Change voltage and frequency, noting changes in waveform characteristics.
+5. Change voltage and frequency, noting changes in waveform characteristics.
+Take pictures of the results

 ### Step 3: Construct a Differentiating Op Amp Circuit
-1. Assemble the circuit as per Figure 7.
+1. Assemble the circuit as per Figure 6.1 and 6.2.
 2. Set the function generator to 2Vp-p and 1 kHz.
-3. Observe and document output waveforms for sine, square, and triangle wave inputs.
+3. Observe and document output waveforms for sine, square, and triangle wave inputs as described in Step 2.
 4. Change voltage and frequency, noting changes in waveform characteristics.
 5. Did the circuits perform the expected mathematical operations?
 6. Compare experimental output waveforms to theoretical derivatives/integrals.